-This post has been a long time coming, but here is the my little man’s toddler bedroom reveal, finally!
-We live in a loft, and two of the three bedrooms – including this one – don’t have exterior windows.
-My goal was to create as bright and happy a space as possible given the lack of natural light.
-I was also on a very tight budget, so there are a few DIYs and a lot of Ikea furniture!
-Sources are linked throughout the post.
+We live in a loft, and two of the three bedrooms – including my son’s toddler bedroom – don’t have exterior windows.
+My goal for this space was to make it as bright and happy as possible given the lack of natural light.
+I was on a very tight budget, so there are a few DIYs and a lot of big box furniture.

 Toddler Bedroom Reveal

 Looking towards the bedroom door, I framed and hung a sheet of alphabet gift wrap at toddler eye-level.
 I painted the cardboard mat so it pops.
 It’s helped my two year old learn all his letters, so it’s become a key feature in the room.